 Other Health Problems Caused by Sugar

-According to the State of Childhood Obesity, sugary drinks are the leading source of sugars in children’s diets across all age groups.
+State of Childhood Obesity, sugary drinks are the leading source of sugars in children’s diets across all age groups.
 Obesity is one of the leading causes of diabetes.

-The CDC reports that the number of young people under age 20 with diabetes in the United States is likely to increase more rapidly in future decades based on the uptrend of current statistics.
+CDC reports that the number of young people under age 20 with diabetes in the United States is likely to increase more rapidly in future decades based on the uptrend of current statistics.
 It is estimated that a total of 526,000 young people may have diabetes (including both type 1 and type 2 diabetes) by 2060, over double the current number today.

 Alternative Drinks for Kids